jessedesimone/fmriconnmap/README.md

 ## instructions
 ### Clone git repository
 - Fork repository to your GitHub account and clone repository to local machine git clone < git@github.com:<username>/afniconnmap.git >
+- If running on local machine, source you python environment from the terminal
+- For me, the command is: > source env/bin/activate but yours may differ

 ### Data preprocessing
 - Required input file is error time series (e.g., errts.*+tlrc) file from standard afni_proc.py preproccing pipeline
 - I used the afni_proc.py anaticor option (Example 9b.
-Resting state analysis with ANATICOR) for data preprocessing so input files have the file name <errts.${sub}.anaticor+tlrc>
+Resting state analysis with ANATICOR) for data preprocessing so input files have the file name "errts.${sub}.anaticor+tlrc"
 - Any error time series file from afni_proc.py or FSL FEAT should work, but user will need to update the scripts within this package with the correct file naming
-- Error time series file should be warped to standard MNI space (e.g. MNI152_T1_2009c or another template)
+- Error time series file should be aligned to standard MNI space (e.g. MNI152_T1_2009c or another template)

 ### Data setup
 - In the data directory, create a subdirectory for each subject